 What is temporary agency work?

-Normally, you have an employment relationship directly with the company where you work.
-Temporary agency work, on the other hand, is a triangular relationship between a worker and two companies: a hiring company and a user company.
-Temporary agency workers are employed and paid by the user company.
-However, the temporary agency places them at the disposal of the user company for a certain period of time.
-The temporary workers then work there.
+Normally, your employment relationship is directly with the company where you work.
+A temporary employment agency relationship, on the other hand, is a triangular relationship between a worker and two companies: a temporary employment agency and a user enterprise/employer.
+Temporary agency workers are employed and paid by the agency.
+However, the temporary employment agency places them at the disposal of the user company for a certain period of time.
+The workers then work there.

 This is what trade unions do in Germany